Community Day ditches glasses in favor of DIY viewing | Sarasota | Your Observer

 After learning that its glasses may not be authentic, Hershorin Schiff Community Day School decided to get crafty.

-In a cosmic twist of fate, the solar system and Hershorin Schiff Community Day School’s calendar collided on Aug.
+In a cosmic twist of fate, the solar system and Hershorin Schiff Community Day School’s calendar overlapped on Aug.
 21 for the opportunity of the decade.

 “It was so nice of the solar system to plan the eclipse for the first day (of school,)” Community Day Head of School Dan Ceaser joked.